Documentation

 Calling functions

 Functions are pre-written bits of code that can be run (‘called’) at any point.
-The simplest functions take no parameters and return nothing.
+The most basic functions take no parameters and return nothing.
 For example, the exit function ends your program prematurely:

 x = 10